Rei-SwitchBot/faq/en-us/Video Doorbell.md

 Thank you for reaching out to us.
 We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
 Regarding this issue, could you please check the following points?
-1. Please check the installation of the monitor.
+1. Delays during calls are closely related to the network connection, so please check the installation of the video doorbell.
 Villas and Houses: 10 meters away from the entrance (steel) door without any obstruction.
 For example, installed in a bedroom doorway or living room.
 Apartments: within 5 meters of the entrance (steel)  door with no obstruction.
 For example, near the entrance to the living room.
 [https://support.switch-bot.com/hc/en-us/articles/33345537774103](https://support.switch-bot.com/hc/en-us/articles/33345537774103-Installation-Precautions-for-SwitchBot-Smart-Video-Doorbell)